 Frequently Asked Questions About Faith-Based Service

 If you have lots of questions about whether or not you are able to serve – rest assured that you are not alone.
 Here are some of the questions we receive most frequently.
+If you have questions that are not answered here, send us a message and we will follow up with you individually.

 Catholic Volunteer Network member programs have positions available in nearly all fifty states, the District of Columbia, and two overseas U.S. territories (Puerto Rico and American Samoa).
 Additionally, there are currently positions in over 100 countries across the world including placements in Africa, Asia, Central America and the Caribbean, South America, Europe, North America, Australia, and the South Pacific.
 There are positions in every type of setting: large and small cities, suburbs, and rural areas.
 If you feel drawn to serve in a particular location – you can search through our RESPONSE directory to locate opportunities by state, region, or country.